Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 One of blockchain’s main value propositions that allowed for the trustless trust revolution is accountability of its actors.
 Similarly, for the ForestAI Network to be balanced we need not only a carrot (rewards for good behaviour) but also a stick (punishment for bad behaviour).
 To enforce a possibility for a punishment, a well tested method in decentralized and pseudo anonymous systems is the concept of collateral slashing.

-In ForestAI, Validators and Providers stake collateral in ForestAI smartcontracts that can be slashed if: a) a Provider aftering getting ranked by Validators is deemed to provide Services of quality not meeting minimum requirements of a Protocol b) a Validator repeatedly reports wrong ranks and by doing so distorts the quality of the Provider ranks.
+In ForestAI, Validators and Providers stake collateral in ForestAI smartcontracts that can be slashed if: a) a Provider after getting ranked by Validators is deemed to provide Services of quality not meeting minimum requirements of a Protocol b) a Validator repeatedly reports wrong ranks and by doing so distorts the quality of the Provider validation process.

 The slashed amount gets redistributed to affected users thereby creating a de facto customer protection programme that reimburses those that suffered because of Provider’s or Validator’s wrongdoing.